karanja-simon/blog/load-testing-apis-jmeter-cmd.md

 ###### Dec 30, 2020 11:50AM
 ###### [#api]() [#jmeter]()

-On the [previous](/blog/load-testing-apis-jmeter-gui) article, we saw how to setup JMeter with GUI mode.
+On the [previous](/blog/load-testing-apis-jmeter-gui) article, we saw how to setup JMeter in GUI mode.
 Although the GUI mode is a poweful tool for configuring and debugging your tests, it's a poor choice when it comes to load testing.
 On this entry, we will look at how we can use the command-line tools to stress our API, and then use the JMeter GUI mode to interprete the results.

-#### Configuring JMeter CMD mode
+#### 1.0 Configuring JMeter CMD mode

-You will need to JMeter on system path or enviroment variables on windows.
+You will need to add JMeter on your system path or enviroment variables on windows.
 On linux move the extracted JMeter directory to `/usr/local/bin/` or wherever you feel convinient.
 Then add it to the PATH variables:-

 ```sh
 export PATH=$PATH:/usr/local/bin/apache-jmeter-5.4/bin/
 ```
-The above is temporal, to persist you can add an entry to `/etc/environment` or user shell specific.
+This is temporal, to persist you can add an entry to `/etc/environment` or user shell specific entry.

 ```sh
 nano ~/.bashrc